jonashackt/mac-to-linux/02-software.md

 But nevertheless don't use plain RDP over the internet without VPN etc.!

+There are 2 distince methods how to use Remote Desktop in Gnome:

+1. Desktop Sharing:

+    Enables remote users to view and potentially control the desktop of a local user who is already logged in.
+    The remote user connects to the existing session, and their actions (like mouse movements) are visible on the shared screen.
+    It's a screen-sharing session, meaning the remote user is effectively observing and potentially interacting with the local user's session

+2. Remote Login:

+    Allows a remote user to log in to their own user account on the machine, even if no one is logged in locally.
+    Creates a new, independent session, as if the user were logging in directly at the machine's physical keyboard.
+    This feature is useful for situations where you need to access your computer remotely, even if it's been restarted or locked.
+    --> If you use the same user for local login and interaction with Remote Login, the local user session will be logged out!

+### 1. Desktop/user session sharing

 This is super cool: So just enter the system settings menu, click on `Sharing` and activate `Remote Desktop` and `Remote Control` on the machine you want to connect to.

+### 2. Remote Login using a separate user

+First on the machine you want to connect to (e.g. your homeserver (as described here https://github.com/jonashackt/homeserver)), go to the Gnome Settings, then `System`/`Users` and click on `Add User`.
+Now create a new distinct user for the Remote login.
+If you want to do administrative stuff, you should give the user the `Administrative` type and set the password right now.

+Now setup Remote Login in Settings `System/Remote Desktop`  in the tab `Remote Login` using the button behind `Remote Login`.
+Also under `Login Details` set the username and password of the newly created user.

+### RDP Client

 Now on the client machine you need an RDP client.
 There are many around, like remmina https://software.manjaro.org/package/remmina#! or Thincast https://thincast.com/en .
 I tried Thincast and used my basement machines local network IP and the credentials from the Gnome Sharing menu.
 And it worked like a charm: